Hesperian Health Guides

 - baby’s heartbeat is faster than 160 beats a minute

 If you think the mother may be dehydrated, immediately give her water with sugar or honey, fruit juice, or a rehydration drink (see below).

 Some women cannot drink much in labor.
 It makes them feel sick, or they vomit it up.
 If the mother is vomiting and cannot drink a whole cup of liquid at once, let her take small sips after every contraction.
 This way she will get liquid without upsetting her stomach.
 These liquids may be easier to drink for women who feel sick: coconut water, fruit juice mixed with water, water with sugar or honey in it, or peppermint, ginger, or chamomile tea with honey or sugar.

 If the labor is long, or if the mother has not been eating or drinking much, give her rehydration drink.
 (In fact, any woman in labor can drink this.)
-This drink helps keep the chemicals in the mother’s blood balanced so she does not get sick.
+This drinkhelps keep the mother’s blood balanced and healthy so she does not get sick or weak.

 You may be able to get premixed packets of salts and sugar, such as Oresal, for making rehydration drink.
 If you use premixed packets, be careful to mix them correctly and taste the drink yourself first.
 It should be no saltier than tears.

 You can also make the rehydration drink yourself at the labor, or carry the dry ingredients already measured and mixed in little packets.

 (Molasses or honey can be used instead of sugar.)

 |(Before you add the sugar, taste the drink to be sure it is no saltier than tears.)|

 (Powdered rice is best.
 Or use finely ground maize, wheat flour, sorghum, or cooked and mashed potatoes.)